angular/angular/adev/src/content/guide/testing/utility-apis.md

 ## The `ComponentFixture`

 The `TestBed.createComponent<T>` creates an instance of the component `T` and returns a strongly typed `ComponentFixture` for that component.
+You can also pass inputs to the `createComponent` method to ensure initial input values are set up correctly, for example `TestBed.createComponent(ExampleComponent, {inputs: {'name': 'Angular'}})`.

 The `ComponentFixture` properties and methods provide access to the component, its DOM representation, and aspects of its Angular environment.